Getting Around Orkney Without a Car: Buses, Bikes, Walks

 Conclusion: Embrace Car-Free Orkney

 Exploring Orkney without a car is a rewarding way to connect with the landscape and local life.
 By utilising Orkney public transport, embracing cycling, and enjoying the fantastic walking opportunities, you can access many of the islands' highlights.
-Plan your routes, check timetables, book bike hire or taxis in advance, and choose accommodation with good transport links, such as options in Kirkwall or Stromness.
+Plan your routes, check timetables, book bike hire or taxis in advance, and choose accommodation with good transport links, such as accommodation in Kirkwall or island-hopping ferries from Orkney.